pglevy/wiki-import-test/Project-story-—-USWDS-Screener-Prototyping-Tool.md

 - Based on user testing, the current HHS OCR complaint process is difficult to understand and does not always guide people to the proper source.
 - People enjoyed how simple and easy the prototype made the complaint screener process.
-- Having step-by-step instructions, visual guides, and inline comments made reusing the template a smoother process, especially for less-technical people.
+- Having step-by-step instructions, visual guides, and inline comments made reusing the template a smoother process, especially for less technical people.